btaguinod/gosper-shell-generator/README.md

 ## Purpose

-These notebooks create 3D structures with patterned with cures that resemble Gosper Curves.
+These notebooks create 3D structures wrapped with patterns that resemble Gosper Curves.

 They also output .nom files that can be opened with [JIPCAD](https://jipcad.github.io/) so you can get 3d models of these shapes.